odan/odan.github.io/_posts/2023-01-12-phpstan-disallow-assign-in-conditional-rule .md

 and bugs in your code, and make your development process more efficient and effective.

-Update: I have made the source code available.
-See here [odan/phpstan-rules](https://github.com/odan/phpstan-rules).
+Update: You can find the source code on GitHub: [odan/phpstan-rules](https://github.com/odan/phpstan-rules).